apjanke/npxutils-apj-wip-01/doc-src/docs/analysis.md

 metrics = ks.computeMetrics();
 ```

-which returns a `Neuropixel.KilosortMetrics` instance.
+which returns a `npxutils.KilosortMetrics` instance.
 This is a catch-all class for storing all the statistics we want to compute about the results of a Kilosort run.
 At the moment, most of these properties are related to localizing spikes / templates / clusters in spatial coordinates on the probe.
 The details of these computations borrow heavily from code written by Nick Steinmetz described on the [Neuropixels wiki](https://github.com/cortex-lab/neuropixels/wiki/Other_analysis_methods).

 Many properties are computed for each cluster, for each template (as multiple templates may comprise each cluster), and for each individual spike.